Hegl1/ParProg2021/Assignment_10/Assignment_10.md

 }
 ```

 There are tree nested for loops in this function.
 This is the part which (probably) is the most time consuming.
-To veryfy this, we can look at the linewise anaylsis output.
+To verify this, we can look at the linewise analysis output.

 ### Line based analysis